Importing Packages

 import echoregions as er

-Bottom Data Reading#
+seafloor Data Reading#

 To start this tutorial, we first download evl data from Echoregions’ Github Repository and parse the .evl file using Echoregions’ read_evl function.